SUSE/suse-at-home/deployments/Navidrome/README.md

 ## Install Navidrome with an nfs mount to your music collection

-In this lab we are going to install and configure Naidrome Media Streamer.
+In this lab we are going to install and configure Navidrome Media Streamer.

 We will configure nfs to mount your music collection /music within the pod